 We offer a limited number of scholarships per year of a total or partial tuition fee waiver.
 This is aimed at widening access to the program for students with excellent academic credentials who may have limited financial resources.

-Application for a scholarship must be submitted with the application form for admission.
+Students who are applying for a scholarship must apply by 1 March.
+The scholarship application must be submitted together with the application form for admission.
+Scholarship applications submitted after 1 March will not be considered.

 Conditions of Admission